aishshelke/Linux-Commands/README.md

 3.Create new directory :

                                         Mkdir <directory_name>

-4 Create new file : 1.Touch <filename>
+4 Create new file :

+                                        1.Touch <filename>
-                  : 2.Vim <filename>
+                                        2.Vim <filename>

-5 Append content to exiting file : CAT>C1 |ECHO”this is”
+5 Append content to exiting file

+                                        CAT>C1 |ECHO”this is”

-6 Create directory inside directory : Mkdir -p dir1/dir2
+6 Create directory inside directory

+                                        Mkdir -p dir1/dir2

-7 How to get present working directory address : Pwd
+7 How to get present working directory address

+                                        Pwd

-8 Get list of dir or files :Ls
+8 Get list of dir or files

+                                        Ls

-9 Get details of directory or files: 1.Ls -l
+9 Get details of directory or files:

+                                        1.Ls -l
-                                   : 2.Ll
+                                        2.Ll

-10
-Copy files from one dir to other
+10 Copy files from one dir to other

                                         Cp <source_add> <destion_add>

 11
 Move file from one directory to other